RandomGuyWithoutY/RandomGuyWithoutY/ReadMe.md

 I would like to support anyone who needs help with their projects so that software can be made better collectively, which would be very nice to see in my opinion.
 Things I know stuff about include:<br/>
-  - Website developement in CSS and HTML, as well as PHP
+  - Website developement in CSS and HTML
-  - Basic Python and C++ knowledge
+  - Basic C and C++ knowledge
-  - Intuitive understandig of tools and software in many cases
+  - General development in Python
-  - Common sense (probably my most useful abbility out of all of them alongside the tool knowledge)
+  - Common sense (probably my most useful abbility)

 If you would like to contact me for some questionable reason, take this mail adress of mine: